uNdimka/checkio-empire-structure-pattern/info/used.md

 **How it is used:**

-In this mission you can learn how to store more complex data in simple numbers and how to work with simple patterns.
+In this mission you learn how to store complex data in simple numbers and how to work with simple patterns.
-You can expand this concept and use more complex patterns (think about another number systems).
+You can expand this concept to take on more complex patterns with different or more complex numbering systems.